Menu

 Frequently Asked Questions

-Does Send() actually use threads for parallelism?
+Does Send() use threads behind the scenes?

 Summary